-Wall Street regulator says digital coin offerings may require oversight
+Wall Street regulator sets sights on digital coin offerings

 The SEC said in its report it has decided not to bring civil charges at the end of its probe into The DAO, but instead use the case as a cautionary tale for the market.

-Reporting by Sarah N. Lynch in Washington and Gertrude Chavez-Dreyfuss in New York; editing by Richard Chang, Carmel Crimmins and Bernard Orr
+Reporting by Gertrude Chavez-Dreyfuss and Anna Irrera in New York, writing by Sarah N. Lynch; editing by Richard Chang, Carmel Crimmins and Bernard Orr